Akkatecture/Documentation/content/posts/akkatecture_init.md

 * typed actor references*.
 * persisted event metadata.
 * snapshotting state.
+* schedueled jobs

-**nice-to-have features, not crucial and might be axed for first version*
+**nice-to-have features, not crucial, and might be axed for first version.*

 Some of the issues highlighted above can be seen [here](https://github.com/Lutando/Akkatecture/issues).
 However I plan to knock these off 1 by 1 and launch the first beta by June.